MITA-Governance-Board/medicaid-plannet-fsh/input/pagecontent/provider-directory-resources.md

 ## Medicaid-Specific Extensions

-This Implementation Guide defines several Medicaid-specific extensions to capture information that is not covered by the base FHIR resources or the Da Vinci Plan-Net profiles:
+This Implementation Guide defines several Medicaid-specific extensions to capture information that is not covered by the base FHIR resources, the Da Vinci Plan-Net profiles, or the FAST NDH profiles:

 ### Provider Extensions